camilastock/opendxl-nmap-client-python/doc/sdk/basicscanreport.rst

                 MessageUtils.dict_to_json(resp_dict, pretty_print=True))

-Once a connection is established to the DXL fabric, a :class:`dxlnmapclient.client.DXLNmapClient` instance is created which will be used to invoke remote commands on the DXL Nmap Service.
+Once a connection is established to the DXL fabric, a :class:`dxlnmapclient.client.DXLNmapClient` instance is created which will be used to invoke remote commands on the OpenDXL Nmap Service.

 Next, the :func:`dxlnmapclient.client.DXLNmapClient.scan_report` method is invoked with the target to be scanned and report it.